-Goldwyn monitors the social and emotional development of students using the Boxall Profile, Strengths and Difficulties Questionnaire and/or SEAL (Social and Emotional Aspects of Learning).
-The school may also use Zones of Regulation and The Incredible 5 Point Scale to help students identify and regulate emotions.
+Goldwyn monitors the social and emotional development of students using the Boxall Profile or Strengths and Difficulties Questionnaire.
+Emotion coaching strategies, Zones of Regulation and The Incredible 5 Point Scale are used to help students develop their skills in recognising and regulating their emotions.

-The social and emotional development of Goldwyn students is supported through:
+The social and emotional development of Goldwyn students is also supported through: